-The interview will be set up by the assessment organisation in a suitable venue to minimise travel wherever possible by the Apprentice and the assessors.
+The presentation and interview will be set up by the assessment organisation in a suitable venue to minimise travel wherever possible by the Apprentice and the assessors.
 In exceptional circumstances, for example if the Apprentice is working in a remote location, the option of an interview by the use of video conference facilities may be used.
+These would be recorded for quality and training purposes.